Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: d/u correction

 The $d/u$ correction for the GRV98 LO PDFs is obtained from the NMC data for ${\cal F}_2^D/{\cal F}_2^P$.
 Here, Eq.~\ref{eq:nucl-d} is used to remove nuclear binding effects in the NMC deuterium ${\cal F}_2$ data.
 The correction term, $\delta (d/u)$ is obtained by keeping the total valence and sea quarks the same.

 where the corrected $d/u$ ratio is $(d/u)'=(d/u)+\delta (d/u)$.
 Thus, the modified $u$ and $d$ valence distributions are given by

 The same formalism is applied to the modified $u$ and $d$ sea distributions.
-Accidentaly, the modified $u$ and $d$ sea distributions (based on NMC data) agree with the NUSEA data in the range of $x$ between 0.1 and 0.4.
+We find that the modified $u$ and $d$ sea distributions (based on NMC data) also agree with the NUSEA data in the range of $x$ between 0.1 and 0.4.
 Thus, we find that corrections to $u$ and $d$ sea distributions are not necessary.